Masterquis/NetworkShareAndBackup/README.md

 <img src="https://i.imgur.com/4i6tMEU.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
 Now that we have Disk space carved out for a Shared Network Drive, we can create the drive.
 We only use half the space available.
-This is important because we'll use the rest of the space later on when we configure automated backups.
+This is important because we'll use the rest of the space later on when we configure automated backups.</br>
-- <b>ACTION:</b> Create the New Volume, give it a Drive Letter and Volume Label <br/>
+- <b>ACTION:</b>Create the New Volume, give it a Drive Letter and Volume Label <br/>
 <img src="https://i.imgur.com/FnlKYTb.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <img src="https://i.imgur.com/0zDPjeG.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <img src="https://i.imgur.com/Sc6ycl4.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>